 At step 1502, the CAS system may determine that a certain distance/speed measurements violate one or more certain preliminary thresholds.
 At step 1504, the CAS generates a 10 first class of warning.
 In one example, the first class of warning may be labeled as a "notification."
 In certain situations, it may not be dangerous to violate preliminary thresholds (for example, in the case of work vehicles congregating for a meeting), and thus notifications may be designed to allow 15 operators to ignore/silence them.
 At step 1506, the CAS may accept input from an operator regarding whether the operator wants to silence the notification.
 For example, an operator could indicate an "acknowledge" choice via a button, touch screen or the like.
 At step 1508, if the operator chooses to 20 silence/acknowledge the notification, this may silence the notification once, at least until a violation that leads to a notification reoccurs.
 Notifications may be auto ignored in certain situations, for example, if vehicles are moving very slowly.
 Notifications may be less prominent than other 25 classes of warnings.
-For example, notifications may display on a screen on the user interface, and may initiate a short sound, without being too annoying or distracting to the opera-
+For example, notifications may display on a screen on the user interface, and may initiate a short sound, without being too annoying or distracting to the operator.

 At step 1510, the CAS system may determine that a certain 30 distance/speed measurements violate certain intermediate thresholds, thresholds that the CAS system has determined present a higher risk of collision.
 At step 1512, the CAS may generate a second class of warning.
-In one example, the ing.
+In one example, the second class of warning may be labeled as a "caution" warn- 35 include a switch, button, touch screen or the like that may be ing.
 In certain situations, it may not be dangerous to violate these intermediate thresholds, at least momentarily, and thus notifications may be designed to allow operators to ignore/ silence them momentarily.
 At step 1514, the CAS may accept input from an operator regarding whether the operator wants 40 to silence the caution.
 At step 1516, silenced caution warnings may reinitiate quickly if silenced, unless the situation that led to the caution warning is remedied.
 Caution warnings may be more prominent than notifications but may be less prominent than other more severe classes of warnings.
 For example, 45 caution warnings may display on a screen on the user interface in a more prominent manner than notifications, such as by blinking, taking up more of the user interface screen, etc. Caution warnings may initiate a louder sound than notifications, but may be designed to avoid being too annoying or 50 distracting to the operator.